What

 course, Jimmy Kimmel wasted no time in seizing the opportunity to mock Donny by

-offering Trump his Daytime Emmy that he won for Best Game Show Host in 1999,
+offering Trump his Daytime Emmy, the one he won for Best Game Show Host in

-out of Minnesota and back on the border.
+thugs out of Minnesota and back on the border.
 I liked that a lot.
-Inspired by Jimmy,
+Inspired by

-I found my old Soap Box Derby trophy, in a cardboard box, in a closet, took it
+Jimmy, I found my old Soap Box Derby trophy, in a cardboard box, in a closet,

-out, shot a photo, and posted it to Facebook with an offer to Trump.
+took it out, shot a photo, and posted it to Facebook with my offer to Trump.

 “Hey